 European celebration video.

-I've been lucky enough to have visited some of the most beautiful and exotic wedding locations from
+He has travelled to some of the most beautiful and exotic wedding locations in a long career.

-Each location gives me a new canvas & opportunity to create something
+Each location giving him the opportunity to create something different.

 Wedding Images Published in.

 You and Your Wedding magazine, Cosmopolitan Bride magazine,

 Kentish Wedding magazine, Hudsons wedding venues book,